90zlaya/php-library/readme.md

 Modification:

 * Date_Time_Format: format_to_database and format_to_user now validating date and ensuring if date is not empty - new method not_empty created.
 Variables reformated to $types array.
-* Email: documentation of methods updated
+* Email: documentation of methods updated.
-* Format: return values revisited, ip location method now uses geoPlugin free service instead of limited info-sniper, even_or_odd class removed because duplicate exists in Math class
+* Format: return values revisited, ip location method now uses geoPlugin free service instead of limited info-sniper, even_or_odd class removed because duplicate exists in Math class.
+* Geo_Plugin: huge modification of array structure and methods.
-* Math: even_or_odd method modified
+* Math: even_or_odd method modified.
+* User: removed ip and ua methods because they exist in Geo_Plugin class under array elements of data['base']['address'] and data['base']['agent'].

-* Spider module now works with Geo_Plugin class instead of built-in geoPlugin and works over multiple functions
-* Spider module has MySql and MS SQL connections now
+* Spider module now works with Geo_Plugin class instead of built-in geoPlugin and works over multiple functions and has MySql and MS SQL connections now.
+Updated after modifications of Geo_Plugin class.

 New:

-* third-party folder added with geoplugin.class
+* third-party folder added with geoplugin.class.
-* Geo_Plugin: customisation of third-party class geoPlugin
+* Geo_Plugin: customisation of third-party class geoPlugin.
-* image-sorter module added
+* image-sorter module added.

 Misc
 =======